 In most cases it’s a good idea to pay over the minimum payment amount each month, this will reduce your debt more quickly and give you a more favourable credit rating in the long run.

-Pros and Cons of Student Credit
+Advantages and Disadvantages of Student Credit Cards

 - A student credit card can help to build your credit score